| Pertile was born on 9 November 1885

 1913 finds Pertile in Brescia singing

-Pertile sang in the Manzoni Requiem at Brescia and on the 3rd of
+Pertile sang in Verdi's Requiem at Brescia, and on

-June, he repeated the Verdi work at Genoa.
+June 3rd, he repeated the work at Genoa.
 During March, Pertile

-sang as Don José in Carmen at Padua (March ??).
+sang as Don José in Carmen at Padua.
 Pertile crossed the Atlantic

 to Chile and Argentina.
 In Chile, he sang in Santiago (Manon Lescaut,

-Un ballo in maschera, Cavalleria rusticana, Tzigana), Valparaiso
+Un ballo in maschera, Cavalleria rusticana, Tzigana) and Valparaiso

 (Manon Lescaut, Cavalleria rusticana).
 Pertile made his debut in

-Buenos Aires on 25th of October in Tosca at the Coliseo.
+Buenos Aires on October 25th in Tosca at the Coliseo.
 During

 his stay in Buenos Aires, Pertile sang in La traviata, Carmen, and